daarnolducsd/ep5book/docs/05-week5.md

 <p class="caption">(\#fig:meddescribe)Describing the Colonial Medicine Data Set</p>
 </div>

-So we have 75,881 survey participants, some demographics of the individual, as well as a key outcome variable (``refused_any_blood_test``) as well as a key explanatory variable (``Times_Prospected``).
+So we have 75,881 survey participants, some demographics of the individual, a key outcome variable (``refused_any_blood_test``), as well as a key explanatory variable (``Times_Prospected``).
 To understand our key variables, let's first summarize our outcome variable.

 This data is at the individual level and includes some basic demographics (age, sex, etc.) as well as our key outcome: ``refused_any_blood_test``